ceph/ceph.io/src/en/news/blog/2022/v17-2-1-quincy-released/index.md

   - "quincy"
 ---

-This is the first backport release in the Pacific series.
+This is the first bugfix release in the Quincy series.
 We recommend all users update to this release.

 ## Notable Changes